MikelMtz/Personal-projects-Portfolio/README.md

-This is a selected number of notebooks and shortened versions of projects that reflect my ability and experience with data analysis, statistical modelling and different methods.

-# Structure
+# Personal Projects Portfolio
-The folders correspond to a variety of projects I have worked on during my BSc and MSc education.
-The details of each project are given here below

-# TM defects in Silicon Carbide
-# Roughness effects on slip boundary
-# Qiskit Learning
+Welcome to my personal portfolio!
+This repository contains a collection of projects that demonstrate my skills and interests in various fields, including computational methods, encryption protocols, statistical hypothesis testing, quantum computing, and material science.
+Below is an overview of the projects included in this portfolio.

+## Table of Contents
+ 1. Computational Methods Course
+ 2. Encryption Protocols Comparison
-# Practical Statistical Hypothesis Testing
+ 3. Practical Statistical Hypothesis Testing
-# Computational Methods course
-# Encryption protocols comparison
-# Personal app?
+ 4. Qiskit Learning
+ 5. Roughness Effects on Slip Boundary
+ 6. TM Defects in Silicon Carbide